Ensure your assets go to whom you wish

 If you have no Will then the Laws of Intestacy dictate who gets your

 assets.
-Intestacy laws are strictly applied and somewhat out of date, your spouse may not receive enough to remain in the family home.
+Intestacy laws are strictly applied and somewhat out of date, for example your spouse may not receive enough to remain in the family home.

 (How to protect your home)